|News for Parents||Early Childhood Specialists||Teachers||Parent Educators’ Corner||Parenting Press|

 Teach him how to ask for specific help.
 Say, "Hitting hurts people and things.
 When you're frustrated, use your words to say so and ask me for help."
 Encourage him to tell you what he can do and then ask for help with what he can't do.
 For example, "I can put this circle in the puzzle, but not this square."

-You’ll find more practical tips you can use right now in Temperament Tools: Working with Your Child’s Inborn Traits by Helen F. Neville, B.S., R.N. and Diane Clark Johnson, CFLE.
+You’ll find more practical tips you can use right now in Temperament Tools: Working with Your Child’s Inborn Traits (Rev. Ed.) by Helen F. Neville, B.S., R.N. with Diane Clark Johnson, CFLE.